musebrot1/Modular-UI-names-Editor/README.md

 # Modular UI names Editor

-A tool to create and edit .txt files used by "Modular UI names" patch<br>
+A Switch Homebrew App to create and edit .txt files used by "Modular UI names" patch<br>
 <br>
 This is still WIP, use on your own risk!<br>
 <br>